The Ultimate 2025 Baby Registry Checklist: Essentials, Must-Haves & What to Skip

 - Breast Pump

-- If you want to stock up now on things like bibs, placemats, or a high chair — you can totally add them to your registry!
+- If you want to stock up now on things like bibs, placemats, or a high chair, you can totally add them to your registry so you can shop them using your completion discount.

 Sleep/Nursery Items for Baby: